vodquang96/django-anymail/docs/sending/tracking.rst

     .. attribute:: esp_event

-        The "raw" event data from the ESP, deserialized into a python data structure.
+        The "raw" event data from the ESP, deserialized into a Python data structure.
         For most ESPs this is either parsed JSON (as a `dict`), or HTTP POST fields (as a Django :class:`~django.http.QueryDict`).